thatguy1015/Pulse-Pet-/README.md

 * Clear Chat and Clear Memory controls
 * Experimental voice and avatar extensions developed alongside the web MVP

+## Unity and Dobot extensions

+The core web application was extended with visual and physical interaction prototypes.

+* **Unity avatar:** Created a stylised PulsePet avatar with idle and mouth animations to give the companion a visual presence.
+* **Dobot Magician controller:** Implemented `dobot_controller.py` to connect PulsePet to a Dobot Magician robotic arm.
+* **Context-based gestures:** Added wave, thinking and rest gestures that could be triggered by the companion's interaction state.
+* **Graceful fallback:** The web application remains usable when the physical robot is unavailable.

+These extensions explored how a conversational AI system could move beyond a text interface into visual, voice and physical interaction.

 ## How it works

 1. A user creates an account and logs into the application.